vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/02_The_Daily_Duties_of_Women/04_Evening.md

 The next sloka (also attributed to Vyasa) deals with the lifting of certain important prohibitions for the duration of love-making.
 'Allowing one's body to touch (lit. "cling to") the (other's) feet, (eating the other's) left-overs (ucchiṣṭam), blows, anger, rage and reproaches-in love-making, none of these is wrong.'[^21]

 As explained earlier, touching someone's feet is a formal gesture made by an inferior to his or her superior (gurūṇām abhivādanam; section IIC, pp.157-60).
 While it is proper for a wife to touch her husband's feet, therefore, the reverse is unthinkable except in the special context of love-making.
-Lifting this prohibition makes all kinds of intimacies possible: from the man throwing himself at the woman's feet in an extravagant gesture of adulation (pädapatanam, Kām.III.2.11; cf. Upadhyaya 1981: plate XXVIII) to a variety of otherwise impossible positions for sexual intercourse (Kām.II.6.1 ff.).
+Lifting this prohibition makes all kinds of intimacies possible: from the man throwing himself at the woman's feet in an extravagant gesture of adulation (pādapatanam, Kām.III.2.11; cf. Upadhyaya 1981: plate XXVIII) to a variety of otherwise impossible positions for sexual intercourse (Kām.II.6.1 ff.).
 Paintings even show the woman touching the man's head with her foot as a form of rebuke if, for example, he mentions another woman's name (Upadhyaya 1961: plate XLIIa; Sinha 1980:91).

 Similarly, eating the left-overs of someone else's meal (ucchistam) is a sign of one's own humility in relation to that other person.
 Again, while it is proper for the wife to eat her husband's left-overs, the reverse is normally condemned (cf. pp.221-7).
 Lifting this pro- hibition allows not only eating from the same dish (as at the time of marriage) but also the intimacies of drinking wine or taking food directly from the lover's mouth (e.g. vadanena tāmbuladānam; Kam.III.2.12).